DCgov/open-source-guidelines/_pages/working.md

 ---

-### Checklist: I am forking a third-party GitHub repository for use in a DC Government project
+### Checklist: I am reusing third-party code in a DC Government project

-My team wants to reuse non-DC Government open source code.
+My team wants to reuse non-DC Government code, as in the case of forking a third party’s repository on GitHub.
 I have ensured that:

-- I understand the terms under which the source repository is licensed.
+- I understand the terms under which the source code base is licensed.
-- The source repository's license permits modification and re-use.
+- The source code base's license permits modification and re-use.

 ---